Brexit: Johnson says ‘my message is this: I want to find a deal’

 Mr Varadkar will also want to know how Mr Johnson could pass any revised withdrawal agreement through the House of Commons.

-Mr Johnson said he is undaunted by a series of defeats in parliament.
-He referred to the bid by rebel MPs to block a no-deal Brexit by saying both the EU and Ireland agree that the Brexit talks have gone on for far too long.

-The idea of an all-island regulatory regime which could see Northern Ireland diverging from the rest of the UK is something has been raised by Mr Johnson in recent days.

-However, a post-Brexit proposal for agrifood has been dismissed as insufficient to replace the backstop by Minister for Finance Pascal Donohoe ahead of the meeting between Mr Johnson and the Taoiseach.
+However, a post-Brexit proposal for agrifood has been dismissed as insufficient to replace the backstop by Minister for Finance Pascal Donohoe.

+Mr Donohoe told BBC Radio 4’s Today programme: “As of this point in time my understanding is that the detail of how this would work is yet to be fleshed out.